Juniper Young Writers Online Writing Labs:

 At the heart of the online program are Writing Labs, where participants explore creative styles, forms, subjects, and modes of writing.
-These Lab sessions meet daily from 1:30-3:30pm EST. This will be ten total hours of live, interactive instruction with a cohort of 6-10 passionate writers from around the world.
+These Lab sessions meet daily from 1:30-3:30pm EST, for a total of ten hours of live, interactive instruction with a cohort of 6-9 passionate young writers from around the world.
 Labs will be synchronous, dynamic and participatory.
-The work will be complex and at a college level, allowing participants to dive deeper into explorations of writing as they develop their own work and exchanging feedback with one another on their creative writing projects.
+The work will be complex and at a college level, allowing participants to dive deep into developing their own work and exchanging feedback with one another on their creative writing projects.

-Writing Labs are included in The Full Program only.
+Writing Labs are included in The Full Summer Program + Winter Workshops.

 Reclaiming the Self